 Surely you know that oil is important for your engine, but perhaps you don’t know why.
 After fuel, engine oil is the most essential fluid in your vehicle, and without it you wouldn’t get far.
 The main purpose of oil is to lubricate and cool the components in your engine.
 Between combustion and friction, engines generate a lot of heat, and oil helps to keep things moving and prevent overheating.
 Given how vital oil is, it’s important to understand how it works, and why you should never ignore an oil leak or Check Oil Light.

-When your car is turned off, oil collects in the oil pan, usually situated at the bottom of the engine.
-The oil pan, also known as the sump, holds between 4 and 8 quarts of oil depending on the size of the engine.
-As soon as the engine roars to life, the oil pump begins to work, moving the oil through the oil filter, which strains the oil to remove contaminants and particles which can damage engine components.
+Engines generally hold between four and eight quarts of oil depending on their size and type.
+When your car is turned off, oil collects in the oil pan (also known as the sump), usually situated at the bottom of the engine.
+As soon as the engine roars to life, the oil pump begins to work, first moving the oil through the oil filter, which strains the oil to remove contaminants and particles which can damage engine components.

-Most cars use a wet sump, but a few have a dry sump.
-A wet sump is where the oil pan lies at the bottom of the engine, and a single oil pump works to move oil through the engine.
-A dry sump has an oil reservoir located elsewhere, specifically not on the bottom of the engine, and has at least two oil pumps to scavenge and move oil through the engine.
-There’s more flexibility to the design of the pan when it is located elsewhere, however this system is more complex and expensive to design and build.
-Dry sump systems are often found in performance-oriented cars, as they offer certain benefits for engines that regularly run near the redline or under high cornering loads.
+Most cars use a wet sump, but some have a dry sump.
+A wet sump is where the oil pan sits at the bottom of the engine, and a single oil pump works to move oil through the galleries.
+A dry sump has an oil reservoir located elsewhere (specifically not at the bottom of the engine), and uses at least two oil pumps to keep oil circulating.
+There’s more flexibility to the design of the pan when it is located elsewhere; however this system is more complex and expensive to design and build.
+Dry sump systems are often found in performance cars, as they offer certain benefits for engines that frequently run near the redline or under high cornering loads.